LoonyPandora/Digest-Bcrypt/README.markdown

 This module subclasses [Digest::base](https://metacpan.org/module/Digest::base) and can be used either directly or through the Digest meta-module.
 Using the latter is recommended.

-It is mostly a wrapper around L<Crypt::Eksblowfish::Bcrypt>.
+It is mostly a wrapper around [Crypt::Eksblowfish::Bcrypt](https://metacpan.org/module/Crypt::Eksblowfish::Bcrypt).

 # USAGE